StillUploading/VinMate/README.md

 **Installation:**

-Go to chrome://extensions/, then drag and drop your .crx file onto the page.
+Go to chrome://extensions/, enable Developer Mode (top right corner), then drag and drop the .crx file onto the page.